Helena Bergström: Career

 In 2008, she starred in a drama about Nobel Prize-winning author Selma Lagerlöf.
 She is known for her work in films, such as Miss Julie and House of Angels.
 The Woman on the Roof is described as the role that made her a noted actress.
 Although it was not a box office success, it was praised by the film critics.
 She became more notable after her "vivid portrayal of a tough city girl" during World War II in 1939.
-In 1990, she received the Swedish Film Academy Kurt Linder prize and in 1992 Teaterförbundet Daniel Engdahl scholarship.
+In 1990, she received the Swedish Film Academy Kurt Linder scholarship, and in 1992 Teaterförbundet Daniel Engdahl scholarship.

 She has been directed by her husband in films including Black Jack, House of Angels, The Last Dance.
 Her husband has directed Bergström in films involving sex scenes; she said he found this to be uncomfortable.